-If a complaint about possible child abuse is made against a member of staff, the Headmaster must be informed immediately (or the designated person, if he is not available).
+If a complaint about possible child abuse is made against a member of staff, the Head of Junior School must be informed immediately (or the designated person, if she is not available).

-If the complaint is about a member of staff the Headmaster and Designated Teacher should be informed who will inform the Chair of the Board of Governors.
+If the complaint is about a member of staff the Head of Junior School and Designated Teacher should be informed who will inform the Headmaster and the Chair of the Board of Governors.

-If the complaint is about a Designated Teacher, the Headmaster should be informed directly.
+If the complaint is about a Designated Teacher, the Head of Junior School should be informed directly.

-If a complaint is made against the Headmaster, the designated person (or his deputy, if he is not available) must be informed immediately.
+If a complaint is made against the Head of Junior School, the designated person (or his deputy, if he is not available) must be informed immediately.
 He will inform the Chair of the Board of Governors and together they will ensure that the required procedures are followed.